A History of Riverbanks Zoo & Garden

 Riverbanks is now considered by community and political leaders as well as the residents of Columbia to be the area’s premier attraction.
 Riverbanks has twice won the Travel Attraction of the Year award by the Southeast Tourism Society and also has twice been awarded the annual Governor’s Cup by the South Carolina Department of Parks, Recreation and Tourism as the state’s Most Outstanding Attraction.
 The Zoo and Garden have been cited in a number of prestigious publications, including National Geographic and Horticulture magazines.
 The AZA again recognized Riverbanks with the distinguished Edward H. Bean Award in 1998 for its Toco toucan breeding program and in 2011 for long-term breeding and conservation of the endangered Bali mynah.

 Following the Destination Riverbanks transformation, the Zoo and Garden boasted an all-time attendance record by welcoming 1,280,911 guests during the 2015–2016 fiscal year.
 That number surpassed the previous one-year record by 227,534 guests which was set during the 2013–2014 fiscal year.
-The latest record ranks Riverbanks among the largest zoos in the United States in terms of attendance.
+The latest record ranks Riverbanks among the largest zoos in the United States based on attendance.